randyL78/Your_App_REST_API/README.md

 ```

-> Alternatively, you can use a template literal when creating you URL variable and add the values in that way.
+> Alternatively, you can use a template literal when creating your URL variable and add the values in that way.

 ``` JavaScript